Parish Groups

 Grief Share

-Are you mourning the loss of someone or something you love?
-Then join fellow parishioners of all ages and stages of life as they walk together through the process of navigating grief and move towards hope.
-Led by The Reverend Deacon Tiffany Clark, the Grief Share group will meet on alternating Monday evenings, beginning September 9, from 6:30 to 8:00 p.m., in Keith Hall.
-For more information, contact The Reverend Deacon Tiffany Clark.
+Are you mourning the loss of someone you love?
+Then join fellow parishioners of all ages and stages of life as they walk together through the process of navigating grief and moving towards hope.
+The group will gather on alternating Tuesdays, at 6:30 p.m., in the Memorial Room (Linthicum Hall / Third Floor).
+For more information, contact parishioner Amy Klett or Mother Tiffany Clark.
+To register, click here.

 Keeping Faith